Burp Suite, Website Hacking

 The comparer tab offers us two options, either a word-by-word compare or by a bit-by-bit one.
 Let’s initiate with the Words one.

-As soon as we select the comparison option, we got a new window popped up displaying both the requests in-front and highlighting the Modified, Deleted & the Added keywords.
+As soon as we select the comparison option, a new window pops up displaying both the requests in front and highlighting the Modified, Deleted & the Added keywords.

 Over the right-bottom, a check-box as Sync Views (if enabled) will help us to analyze and scroll the two requests or responses simultaneously where the content within them is a bit lengthy.